-To apply to the Graduate School at Cornell University, students must submit all of the following items by December 15 to be considered for admission and financial support:
+To apply to the Graduate School at Cornell University, students must submit all of the following items by December 15 to be considered for admission and financial support.
+Late applications will not be accepted.

 The Cornell University Graduate School application form